People's commune: Layout and provision of services

 Despite these instances of resistance, there were no large-scale uprisings against the commune system as a whole.
-Scholars such as Joshua Eisenman have argued that this lack of massive resistance indicates that the commune system, with its post-Great Leap Forward adjustments, ended up serving the basic purposes of, first, feeding the countryside, and, second, extracting enough income from rural residents to fund modernizing projects and free up labor.
-Restrictions on individuals’ mobility, however, would have made it extremely difficult for potential dissidents to coordinate resistance to the communes at a regional or provincial level, and the Anti-Rightist Movement had severely undermined people’s willingness to openly criticize the party.
+Scholars such as Joshua Eisenman write that this lack of massive resistance indicates that the commune system, with its post-Great Leap Forward adjustments, ended up serving the basic purposes of, first, feeding the countryside, and, second, extracting enough income from rural residents to fund modernizing projects and free up labor.
+Restrictions on individuals' mobility, however, would have made it extremely difficult for potential dissidents to coordinate resistance to the communes at a regional or provincial level, and the Anti-Rightist Movement had severely undermined people's willingness to openly criticize the party.

 The conditions on communes varied considerably by geographic location.
 Different provincial administrations were more or less zealous in pursuing communization.
-Different provinces also did not have the same resources at their disposal for communization, and the Great Leap famine’s severity depended on local weather, grain extraction for exports (or requisitioning for internal trade), and the response or lack thereof from local officials.
+Different provinces also did not have the same resources at their disposal for communization, and the Great Leap famine's severity depended on local weather, grain extraction for exports (or requisitioning for internal trade), and the response or lack thereof from local officials.
 At the commune level, variation might also depend on the local geography or the layout that the commune organizers preferred.
-For example, some communes Panyu people's commune in Guangdong province were organized around a central spatial axis such as a main road or a mountain range, and residences were built near the main production facilities.
+For example, some communes such as the Panyu people's commune in Guangdong province were organized around a central spatial axis such as a main road or a mountain range, and residences were built near the main production facilities.
 Other communes were built instead with a focus on public facilities such as canteens, performance spaces, and community centers.
 These differences in spatial organization could then affect the daily lives of commune residents, as they might spend more time working on industrial projects as opposed to in political or cultural meetings, or, depending on the layout of their commune, they might spend additional time transiting between the two.

-The communes also changed shape considerably over time.
-To address some of the early shortcomings, the central leadership quickly adopted major reforms.
-During the Great Leap, the leadership revised the free supply system back into a labor-based system of distribution.
-In 1961, the average size of the communes was reduced to one-third of the original, and the basic accounting unit (i.e., the unit at which productivity was measured and work points were allocated) devolved from the commune to the brigade to, in 1962, the production team.
-In the aftermath of the Great Leap Forward, as Mao Zedong retreated from guiding the economic course of the PRC, other members of the leadership enacted additional reforms to the commune.
-Particularly important was the reintroduction of the “Three Freedoms”: private household plots, sideline industries, and small-scale animal husbandry.
-These “freedoms” enabled commune residents to maintain some basic subsistence measures outside of their commune work, and, as the communes became more efficient, commune residents were increasingly able to spend more time developing their own projects.
-Newly built communes did not retain the collectivized living arrangements and allowed for separate family spaces, even if residents still lived in large, central complexes.
+Rural healthcare

+For a number of years after the establishment of the people's communes, healthcare stations were developed as fee-for-service hospitals to cover several large production brigades.

+During the Cultural Revolution, Mao emphasized the need to improve medical care in rural China.
+The Rural Cooperative Medical System (RCMS) developed in the late 1960s.
+In this system, each large production brigade established a medical cooperative station staffed by barefoot doctors.
+The medical cooperative stations provided primary health care.
+For treatment of major diseases, rural people traveled to state-owned hospitals.